calee14/NodeWorkspace/goog9/log_monitor.md

 - Monitoring Resources
     - BigQuery, CloudRun, Applications, Compute send signals with data
         - these services have automatic logging
-    - the signals and data get sent to monitoring tools like ObservabilitSuite
+    - the signals and data get sent to monitoring tools like Observability Suite
 - Logging is about collecting, analyzing, exporting, retaining the logs
     - **Cloud audit logs** track admin activity and who or what (users or system) uses GCP resources
     - **Agent Logs** track sys software and third party apps